 While the Special Revenues currently are projected to be adequate to pay all debt service on the Arena Bonds, to the extent such revenues are in any year inadequate to cover debt service, the Commonwealth is obligated under the Arena Lease to make up the deficiency.
 The obligation of the Commonwealth to make such payments is subject in all cases to appropriation by the General Assembly.
 The maximum annual amount payable by the Commonwealth under the Arena Lease is \$19.1 million.
 In December 2008, the Commonwealth was notified by the SEA that an additional \$5.08 million will be required in fiscal year 2010 to support debt service.
-In compliance with its obligations under the Arena Lease, the Commonwealth included an appropriation request for \$5.08 million as part of its proposed fiscal year 2010 budget recently submitted to the General Assembly.
+In compliance with its obligations under the Arena Lease, the Commonwealth included an appropriation request for \$5.08 million from the Pennsylvania Gaming and Economic Development Tourism Fund as part of its proposed fiscal year 2010 budget.